 The Criminal Justice Board’s aim is to deliver swift and certain justice by driving improvements across the system.

-The Board has restarted with a new membership.
 Among those joining the Justice Secretary and Home Secretary will be the Attorney General, senior members of the judiciary and representatives of policing groups, the Crown Prosecution Service and Her Majesty’s Courts and Tribunals Service.

 Minutes of their meetings will be regularly uploaded to this web page.

-Its 19 members span the criminal justice system, allowing the board to have a complete overview of upcoming reforms.
+It’s members span the criminal justice system, allowing the board to have a complete overview of upcoming reforms.
 It will ensure each part of the criminal justice system is held accountable for delivering these reforms.

 - Secretary of State for the Home Department (The Rt Hon Amber Rudd MP)